-Oxford Comparative Criticism and Translation is a research programme based at The Oxford Research Centre in the Humanities and St. Anne’s College.
+Oxford Comparative Criticism and Translation is a research centre based in The Oxford Research Centre in the Humanities and St. Anne’s College.
 It brings together experts in the fields of English, Modern Languages, Oriental Studies, Classics, Music, Visual Art, Film, Philosophy, and History.
 Please navigate through our website to find out more about our research strands, annual conference, postgraduate-led discussion group, Oxford Translation Day, OCCT Review, and teaching in comparative work at Oxford.
-Our Living Library contains podcasts and other records of our research.
+Our Archive contains podcasts and other records of our research.

 Welcome to Oxford CCT!

 OCCT nourishes work in comparative criticism and translation that spans the many Faculties of Oxford University

 In our next Discussion Group session, on Monday 22 February at 1pm, we will host Professor David Karashima who will talk about Translating Haruki Murakami and his book Who We Are Reading When We Are Reading Murakami.

 If you have an interest in Comparative Criticism and Translation Studies at Oxford, come along to our friendly discussion group, run by graduate students and early career academics at St Anne's College and TORCH.
 For more information, visit our page.